- To decipher Paris’s darkest hours during the World War 2.

 How much walking is involved in this walking tour?

 This World War 2 tour includes just over 3-km of walking in Paris, alternating with commentaries and standing or seating stations.
 The tour takes place on flat and quite even grounds.

 May we add some points of interest to those mentioned?

 That’s perfectly possible.
 In that case, you should book this World War 2 tour on a private basis, so the itinerary could be fully adaptable to your wishes and personal interests.
 Feel free to contact us if you would like to do it in private.

 Meeting Address: 8 Place de l'Opéra, Paris - In front of Lancel shop.
-Closest metro station: Opera (lines 2, 7 and 8)
+Closest metro station: Opera (lines 3, 7, 8 and RER A)

 Solo Traveler?
 Welcome here!